Beijing Normal University: Academics

-International Collaboration
+International collaboration

 Beijing Normal University is part of a university consortium, including the University for Continuing Education Krems, Eötvös Loránd University, Hochschule Osnabrück University of Applied Sciences, Thapar Institute of Engineering and Technology and the University of Tampere, which offers an Erasmus+ joint master's degree and a Master in Research and Innovation in Higher Education.

 Beijing Normal University was among the first Chinese institutions to accept international students.
 It is particularly popular for its Mandarin Chinese study programs.
 Among its most prestigious programs is Princeton in Beijing, a collaboration with Princeton University in the United States.

 The university collaborates with the Singapore University of Social Sciences (SUSS) on SUSS's Master of Arts in Chinese Language and Literature.

 Beijing Normal University is the seat of the BRICS Universities League Secretariat with BNU as a leading university in terms of BRICS higher education and academic cooperation.

 Rankings and reputation

-BNU ranked No.1 in China among universities that originated as “normal schools”.
-The Faculty of Education is considered the best in China according to several widely cited international rankings, including the QS World University Rankings, the Academic Ranking of World Universities, the U.S. News & World Report Best Global Universities Ranking, and the University Ranking by Academic Performance.

-In 2022, BNU was ranked 19th globally by the Times Higher Education Rankings by Subjects, and 28th by the QS World University Rankings by Subjects, for "Education and Training", which are historical strengths for the Faculty of Education that originated as a "normal university".
+As of 2025, BNU was ranked first in China, 2nd in the Asia-Pacific, and 7th in the world by the QS World University Rankings by Subjects for "Education and Training", which are historical strengths for the Faculty of Education that originated as a "normal university".

 BNU is ranked 36th among the Global Top 100 Innovative Universities according to the World's Universities with Real Impacts (WURI) Ranking 2021.

-According to the 2021 QS World University Rankings, BNU was ranked among the top 170 in "Arts and Humanities", "Social Sciences & Management" and "Natural Science" related subjects.

-Beijing Normal University consistently features in the top 300th global universities as ranked by the Academic Ranking of World Universities, the QS World University Rankings, the Times Higher Education World University Rankings and the U.S. News & World Report.
-Beijing Normal graduates are highly desired in China and worldwide; in 2017, its graduate employability rankings placed in the global top #200+ universities with high-achieving graduates.
-Internationally, Beijing Normal University was regarded as one of the most reputable Chinese universities by the Times Higher Education World Reputation Rankings where, it has ranked #126 globally.
+As of 2025, Beijing Normal University is featured in the top 200 global universities as ranked by the Academic Ranking of World Universities, the Times Higher Education World University Rankings, and the U.S. News & World Report.
+Beijing Normal graduates are highly desired in China and worldwide; in 2017, its graduate employability rankings were placed in the global top 200+ universities with high-achieving graduates.

+Internationally, Beijing Normal University was regarded as one of the most reputable Chinese universities by the Times Higher Education World Reputation Rankings, where it has ranked #126 globally.